 5.2 You will work effectively, responsibly, ethically, and safely in an individual or team context

 You will learn in this course by:

-- Lectures in which syllabus material will be presented and explained.
+- Face to face and online lectures in which syllabus material will be presented and explained.

 - Compulsory participation in practical classes which complement the lectures enabling you to acquire and practise skills to handle microorganisms in the laboratory.
 Discussion sessions during practical classes aim to ensure proper understanding of the topics.